A NSW Government website

 On

-Women living in Sydney Local Health District are diverse and some communities are more likely to experience additional health vulnerabilities.
-The Women’s Health Program goal is to improve the health and wellbeing of women living in Sydney Local Health District, especially those from priority populations who experience health inequities and barriers to access health services.
+The Women’s Health Program aims to improve the health and wellbeing of women living in Sydney Local Health District, especially those from priority populations who experience health inequities and barriers to health services:

 In Sydney Local Health District we support the health and wellbeing of women by:

-• Delivering health promotion, health education initiatives and awareness campaigns
+• delivering health promotion, health education initiatives, media marketing and awareness campaigns on women’s health topics, including;

 Breastscreen NSW